flybywiresim/docs/docs/fbw-a32nx/support/reported-issues.md

     Try these solutions:

+    - Wait at least 20-30min as loading after an aircraft update can take a very long time because the sim compiles the so called wasm files
     - [Remove Old Marketplace Installation](#remove-old-marketplace-installation)
     - [Clean Install](#clean-install)
     - [Use the Latest Version of MS Flight Simulator](#use-the-latest-version-of-ms-flight-simulator)